SAP/ai-sdk-js/packages/langchain/README.md

 const embeddingClient = new AzureOpenAiEmbeddingClient({ modelName: 'gpt-4o' });
 ```

-In addition to the default parameters of the model vendor (e.g. OpenAI) and LangChain, additional parameters can be used to help narrow down the search for the desired model:
+In addition to the default parameters of the model vendor (e.g., OpenAI) and LangChain, additional parameters can be used to help narrow down the search for the desired model:

 ```ts
 const chatClient = new AzureOpenAiChatClient({